DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/biology.md

 title: Become a biology teacher
 title_paragraph: |-
   <p>
   Teaching biology helps pupils understand the world around them.
-You can spark a passion for discovery, guiding students through the natural world, from the tiniest cells to vast ecosystems.</p>
+You can spark a passion for discovery, guiding students through the natural world, from tiny cells to vast ecosystems.</p>
   <p>
   Tax-free bursaries of $bursaries_postgraduate_biology$ are available for eligible trainee biology teachers.</p>
 description: |-